KeralaStartupMission/Square/README.markdown

 - Fork the repo
 - Create a branch with your `username`
 - Solve each exercise in the order using any language
+- Create an issue to create a new branch with your `username` in main repo
-- Issue PR from your branch
+- Issue PR from your branch (with your `username`) to the *same* branch in the repo